 The Company's business and its financial condition may be adversely impacted by the effects of COVID-19 and other infectious diseases.
-The extent to which COVID-19 and other infectious diseases may impact the Company's business, operations, financial condition and the market for its securities will depend on future developments and government responses, which are highly uncertain and cannot be predicted.
+The extent to which COVID-19 and other infectious diseases have and may continue to impact the Company's business, operations, financial condition and the market for its securities will depend on future developments and government responses, which remain highly uncertain and cannot be predicted.
 These include the duration, severity and scope of the outbreak and the actions taken by governmental entities to address and mitigate the pandemic.

-Operationally, the Company has been negatively impacted by the COVID-19 pandemic, and the efforts to mitigate the pandemic, as have many of the Company's employees, customers, and vendors regardless of geographic location.
+Operationally, the Company has been and continues to be negatively impacted by the COVID-19 pandemic, and the efforts to mitigate the pandemic, as have many of the Company's employees, customers, and vendors regardless of geographic location.
 The Company's direct sale staff have been limited in their ability to call on customers in the United States and the United Kingdom.
 There have also been increased costs associated with shipping products, and a slow-down in receiving regulatory approvals.
 Our distribution relationships with a number of companies in North America and internationally have been impacted due to the material disruption to business globally, economic slowdowns, and shifts in economic markets caused by governmental responses to the COVID-19 pandemic.
 This has also negatively impacted the Company's suppliers.

-The Company has seen volatility in demand for both products and services due to a significant number of the Company's products being consumed during elective and other procedures at hospitals, clinics and other medical institutions that were materially impacted by the quarantine measures undertaken at these facilities.
-It is unclear how long these measures will be in place and will continue to impact the demand for our products and services at this time.
+The Company has seen volatility in demand for both products and services due to a significant number of the Company's products being consumed during elective and other procedures at hospitals, clinics and other medical institutions that were materially impacted by measures undertaken at these facilities to mitigate the impact of COVID-19.
+In many facilities, these measures remain in place and it is unclear how long these measures will be effect and will continue to impact the demand for our products and services at this time.